jesusmpds/color-picker-extension/README.md

 # Color Picker Extension for Chrome

-Allow you to open an eye dropper on the page and pick a color and then it gets saved into your clipboard!
+Allows you to open an eye dropper on the page and pick a color and then it gets saved into your clipboard!

+## Comming soon

+- The hability to start the extension from a context menu by doing a right-click.